MayuHayakawa/jsquiz/javascript-quiz-02/Questions.md

 // D: NaN

 // Ans: (C)
-// Short explanation: parseInt() is make first argument changes number from string(this case is just 7) referd second argument as radix.
+// Short explanation: parseInt() changes first argument number from string refering second argument as radix.
+In this case just 7 is argument because * is not number)
 ```

 ###### Question 8: